pudly/schmopera-hugo/content/articles/fellow-travelers-a-cathartic-necessary-affair.md

 </figure>

 It helps that BLO had a stellar cast to bring this vocal writing to life.
 Jesse Blumberg brought a particular bravado and a warm baritone voice to Hawkins Fuller that made him absolutely magnetic to watch, and made it very easy to see what it was that Timothy sees in him even in the final scene after Hawkins betrays him.
 Jesse Darden made good on the promise he showed in _Schoenberg in Hollywood_ last year, where his somewhat thinner but technically precise voice imbued Timothy Laughlin with a naïveté that suited the character's journey.

+> Spears' opera is certainly worthy of the buzz it has generated.

 Chelsea Basler was warm and matronly as Hawkins' secretary Mary Johnson: she had a lot of work to support both Hawkins and Timothy in their tribulations throughout the work, and she lived up to this challenge admirably.
 The remaining cast carried their weight in the end too, with David McFerrin in particular providing a biting edge to Joseph McCarthy that proved why his philosophy was so dangerous to the other characters.